 In civic activities, Karen was a member of the Gulf Beaches Rotary Club, past President of the Rotary Club of St. Petersburg Suncoast, past Treasurer and Director of the Rotary Club of St. Petersburg Sunrise, past President of the Mid-Day Business and Professional Women of St. Petersburg, and past legal advisor for the Florida Federation of Business and Professional Women’s Clubs.
 Karen has marched as a majorette in the Awesome Original St. Petersburg Second Time Arounders Marching Band and holds a United States Coast Guard Master Captain’s license.

-Denyse is a member of the St. Petersburg Sunrise Rotary Club where she serves as the club Secretary.
-She is a member of the National Academy of Elder Law Attorneys, the Suncoast Estate Planning Council, the Penick Elder Law Inn of Court, Better Living for Seniors, and the St. Petersburg Bar Association.
-Denyse services on the Senior Resource Committee of Better Living for Seniors where she helps organize a community operation to provide low-income seniors with much-needed essentials during the holiday season.
+Denyse is the Vice-Chair of the Probate Section of the St. Petersburg Bar Association and she is an active member of the St. Petersburg Sunrise Rotary Club where she serves as the club Treasurer.
+Denyse serves on the Senior Resource Committee of Better Living for Seniors where she helps organize a community operation to provide low-income seniors with much-needed essentials and gifts during the holiday season.
+She is also a member of the National Academy of Elder Law Attorneys, National Care Planning Council, the Suncoast Estate Planning Council, the Penick Elder Law Inn of Court, Better Living for Seniors, and the St. Petersburg Bar Association.
 At Stetson University College of Law, Denyse served as President of the Elder Law Society, Editor of the Journal of International Aging Law and Policy, and an Ambassador.
 While a law student, Denyse was honored with the William Blews Pro Bono Service Award and the Unsung Hero Leadership Award.
 Denyse was also inducted in to Sigma Delti Pi, the Spanish National Honors Society in 2001.

 Before attending law school, Denyse worked as a paralegal in the areas of probate and trust administration, and family law.